|Frank Rothkamm is a composer and artist who was born on July 2, 1965 in Gütersloh, West Germany.

 From 2010-2015 Frank restored a 1935 Steinkamp house in View Park, California, migrated to open-source Linux software and licenses, built a collection of vintage computers, synthesizers, pianos and related books; and following his diagnosis with the brain processing disorder Tinnitus, formulated psychostochastics as a research discipline and method of composition.
 The first public result of this was the "Wiener Process" (2010-2014), a 24 hour 24 part Csound score written in 3 computer languages, released on Baskaru as a datastream, download and a 24 Compact Disc box set.

-On July 2, 2015 his Lodge For Utopian Science started to digitally issue open source and commercial editions of his complete works which commenced with "Stockhausen Star Formula" (2013) and ended over 20 months later on March 3rd, 2017 with "The Last Post" (2016).
+In 2015 he wrote a music streaming app and started to issue his complete tracks on digital albums which commenced with "Stockhausen Star Formula" (2013) on July 2nd, 2015 and ended over 20 months later on March 3rd, 2017 with "The Last Post" (2016).

-In 2017, after a year of misdiagnosis by Ronald Reagan Medical Center, Frank nearly died of acute renal failure during a heat wave in LA, was admitted to UCLA’s Santa Monica hospital where he was diagnosed with terminal Cancer.
-Frank then sold all his possessions, donated his archive to UCSB (The Frank Rothkamm Collection), his CD releases to SONM (Murcia, Spain) and returned, after 30 years abroad, to Germany where he was treated at Cologne’s University Clinic.
+In 2017, after a year of misdiagnosis, Frank was admitted to UCLA’s Santa Monica hospital because of acute renal failure and diagnosed with multiple myeloma cancer.
+Frank then sold all his possessions, donated his archive to UCSB (The Frank Rothkamm Collection), his CD releases to SONM (Murcia, Spain) and moved to Germany where he underwent chemo and radiation therapy at Cologne’s University Clinic.